 Members: The Chairman, Managing Director and Chief Executive Officer (or in his absence the Director Finance and Chief Financial Officer), and at least one other Non-Executive Director.

-Function: acts as a delegate of the Board to make decisions where it is necessary to convene the Board outside the scheduled meetings.
+Function: To facilitate Board processes and Board decisions between scheduled Board meetings, and at short notice.
 This Committee may also make recommendations to the Board with respect to matters of corporate significance which are not otherwise dealt with by other Board Committees.

 The Committee holds the full delegated authority of the Board with respect to the matters referred to it by the Board.